mattsnippets1/minimal-mistakes/_pages/about.md

 ---

 Hi,
-This is the developer blog of Matt (Mate Meszaros), mostly filled with Unity engine and C# related doodles and code snippets.
+This is the developer blog of Matt (Mate Meszaros), mostly filled with Unity engine, game development and C# related doodles and code snippets.